SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Related Work

 The diffusion model aims to infer the underlying structure of a dataset by modeling the diffusion of data points in the latent space \cite{dhariwal2021diffusion}, which consists of two core processes: forward and reverse.
 During the forward process, the input data is gradually perturbed by introducing Gaussian noise in multiple time steps.
 Conversely, the reverse process aims to restore the original input data by reducing the discrepancy between the predicted noise and the increased noise in multiple reverse time steps.
 In the field of computer vision, this entails training a neural network to perform denoising of images that are blurred by Gaussian noise, by learning the reverse diffusion process \cite{yue2023dif}.
-The diffusion model has gained popularity in recent times, owing to its remarkable flexibility and robustness, and has been successfully employed to address a diverse range of intricate visual challenges \cite{croitoru2022diffusion}, such as image inpainting \cite{lugmayr2022repaint}, image generation \cite{sohl2015deep,NEURIPS2020_4c5bcfec,song2020score,dhariwal2021diffusion}, image-to-image translation \cite{saharia2022palette,zhao2022egsde,wolleb2022swiss}, image fusion \cite{yue2023dif}, and image super-resolution \cite{saharia2022image,daniels2021score,chung2022come}.
+The diffusion model has gained popularity in recent times, owing to its remarkable flexibility and robustness, and has been successfully employed to address a diverse range of intricate visual challenges \cite{croitoru2022diffusion}, such as image inpainting \cite{lugmayr2022repaint}, image generation \cite{sohl2015deep,NEURIPS2020_4c5bcfec,song2020score,dhariwal2021diffusion}, image-to-image translation \cite{saharia2022palette,zhao2022egsde}, image fusion \cite{yue2023dif}, and image super-resolution \cite{9887996,daniels2021score,chung2022come}.

 The feature representation learned from the diffusion models has been demonstrated to be highly effective in various discriminating tasks, such as image classification \cite{zimmermann2021score}, object detection \cite{chen2022diffusiondet} and image segmentation \cite{baranchuk2021label,amit2021segdiff}.
-By constructing the distribution of input data, the diffusion model can effectively capture the underlying patterns and relationships between samples.
-In this paper, we extend the diffusion model to the spectral-spatial diffusion model, which can build the distribution of multi-channel input data and thereby establish the global relationship between samples.
-This enables the model to effectively learn and leverage the spatial and spectral information of the input data, leading to improved performance in HSI classification.
+By constructing the distribution of input data, the diffusion models can effectively capture the underlying patterns and relationships between samples.
+In this paper, we propose a generative framework for hyperspectral classification based on the diffusion models, which explicitly constructs the data generation process through hierarchical denoising.
+The proposed framework is able to build the distribution of multi-channel input data and effectively exploit the distributional information of high-dimensional and highly redundant data, thereby improving the performance of HSI classification.